Icinga/icinga2/doc/12-distributed-monitoring-ha.md

 be added.

-The `config-ha-master` zone acts as High-Availability setup - the Icinga 2 instances elect one active master where all features are running on (for example `icinga2a`).
+The `config-ha-master` zone acts as High-Availability setup - the Icinga 2 instances elect one instance running a check, notification or feature (DB IDO), for example `icinga2a`.
 In case of failure of the `icinga2a` instance, `icinga2b` will take over automatically.

     object Zone "config-ha-master" {